-To report performance results at the clinic level, the Alliance assigns or attributes the care of a patient to a clinician.
+To report performance results at the medical group or clinic level, the Alliance assigns or attributes the care of a patient to a clinician.
+The clinician is mapped to a clinic (using the Alliance's Provider Roster1) and clinics are mapped to medical groups as appropriate.
 If every patient saw only one doctor every year, attribution would be straightforward.
 However, many patients have several visits to different clinicians over the course of a year.
 Therefore, the Alliance has developed three methods of attribution to ensure consistent assignment of patients to clinicians across services of interest.
-During the development process, the Alliance worked with clinics to test several different attribution methods.
-The final methods selected were the Primary Care Provider (PCP) Attribution, the PCP and Specialist Team Attribution (Team), and Prescribing Provider Attribution (RxP) (see Appendix A below).
+During the development process, the Alliance worked extensively with key stakeholders over many months to agree upon methodology and then subsequently with clinics to test several different attribution methods.
+The final methods selected were (1) the Primary Care Provider (PCP) Attribution, (2) the PCP and Specialist Team Attribution (Team), and (3) the Prescribing Provider Attribution (RxP).
 Each of these methods is described in the following section.
+The attribution method used by measure of interest is delineated in Appendix A.